-Topic Map The multi-coloured graphic below shows a set of key concepts automatically derived by Micro Focus’s AI technology from a massive set of data.
+Topic Map The multi-coloured graphic below shows a set of key concepts automatically derived by Micro Focus’s AI technology from a massive set of data

-The Internet Of Recognition
+The Internet of Recognition

 Well aware of the booming media consumption on personal devices, Micro Focus is now focusing its efforts on mobile.

-“We’re working on analysing rich media that comes from mobile devices, whether that’s drones, body-worn cameras, or iPhones, and being able to index the huge amount of information provided by them.
+“We’re working on analysing rich media that comes from mobile devices, whether that’s drones, body-worn cameras or iPhones, and being able to index the huge amount of information provided by them.
 Using motion from a video we can effectively use it to create 3D models.”

-The potential for 3D modelling of anything shot on a mobile camera is jawdropping.
+The potential for 3D modelling of anything shot on a mobile camera is jaw-dropping.
 It effectively turns the camera on every mobile device into a 3D scanner.

 “Once you know that you’ve got that 3D map from multiple devices in an area, then you get something called the Internet of Recognition.
 You’ve heard of the Internet of Things, but that’s basically dealing only with static devices and points.
-But when I can look at an incident on the street with these multiple 3D points of view, I can get a fully rounded sense of what’s occuring.”
+But when I can look at an incident on the street with these multiple 3D points of view, I can get a fully rounded sense of what’s occurring.”

 The company is also releasing a new tool called Dynamic Corpus Connector.
 Rather than bringing the video to the AI to be analysed, the Connector AI actively searches for the content to analyse.

 “The thing that goes out and collects the data is now empowered with artificial intelligence, so it’s effectively looking at a repository to find the things you need.
-My analogy is, where previously, when open cast mining for gold, you dug a hole in the ground and filtered extracted material to find the gold, now, instead, you find the vein and follow it.
+My analogy is, where previously, when open-cast mining for gold, you dug a hole in the ground and filtered extracted material to find the gold, now, instead, you find the vein and follow it.
 So your use case will be empowered to be faster and better.”